 With these developments, the 4th International Conference on Fundamental Issues, Applications and Future Research Directions for Parallel Mechanisms / Manipulators / Machines (World Parallel 2020) was held September 9-11, 2020.
 This prestigious conference, hosted jointly by Queen’s University Belfast and King’s College London, is held once every six years and provides the basis for this Call for Papers.

-With the presentations in this Conference, we also note that extended manuscripts of conference papers published elsewhere (including other ASME Conferences) that ﬁt the scope of this Focused Section are also welcome.
-We are also open to new submissions in responding to this Call for Papers.
+With the presentations in this Conference, we also note that extended manuscripts of conference papers published elsewhere (including other ASME Conferences) that ﬁt the scope of this Focused Section were also welcome.
+We were also open to new submissions in responding to this Call for Papers.

 Focused Section paper submissions are welcome on topics related to aspects of theory, design, and application, including but not limited to:

 - Service robots and unconventional applications

 Focused Section Editors